kwingfi24/Pi_in_the_Sky/README.md

 What have we done?

 In this month we have made a design for the plane and have printed multiple to test the flight capability of it.
 There have been a total of 3 versions of the plane that change size, center of gravity points, and angles of wings.
 We have also finished most of the code other than a few things.
 The lights have been figured out, the accelerometer/OLED screen is done, and most of the wiring is pretty final.
 So far we have been able to stay mostly on schedule, but we have run into a few bumps where we had to spend an extra bit of time on some things.
 We have found multiple helpful websites that have helped along the way.

 What still needs to be done?

-What still needs to be done?

 A few tasks still need to be done before we can move onto the testing and refining stages of the project.
 On the coding/wiring side of things, the code working together and without being attached to a computer still needs to be figured out.
 Making it battery operated and soldering pieces together also needs to be completed within the next few weeks.
-What has changed?

-What has changed?

-The plane is no longer closed, rather it is two sides with an open middle.
-It is also going to be made only out of cardboard to improve durability and weight.
-The wings have also changed a lot.
-There are now two sets of wings.
-In the final design (for now) both sets of wings are curved and angled.
-We are no longer going to be dropping things from the plane.
-There will only be lights as of right now.
-We got rid of the things falling to get rid of some of the weight and in the interest of time.
-We could possibly add this or another thing back to the project if time allows.
 #### May - 2 Months (This is after the one month break for Onshape)
 What still need to be done?